 Chadron State College Graduate School accepts all students who apply on the condition that they earn a Grade Point Average (GPA) of at least 3.0 in the first nine course credits of graduate work.
 Successful candidates will be in good standing.

 Failure to meet a GPA of at least 3.0 in the first nine course credits results in one of two outcomes:

 - Academic suspension – occurs when the student has earned less than a 2.0 GPA and the student is changed to non-degree seeking.

-- Academic probation – occurs when the student has earned less than a 3.0 but greater than a 2.0 GPA.
+- Academic probation – occurs when the student has earned less than a 3.0 but 2.0 or greater GPA.
 Student has one semester or summer session to raise cumulative GPA to 3.0.
 If unsuccessful, the student will be suspended and switched to non-degree seeking.